Dhitsu/Time-Table-Management-System/README.md

 # Time-Table-Management-System
-The Time Table Management System is a crucial university project developed in C, designed to efficiently create a clash-free timetable for the required number of classes and professor allotments.
-This system streamlines the complex task of scheduling by automating the process, saving time and effort for the university staff.

-Using the Time Table Management System, administrators can input various constraints, such as available classrooms, professors' availability, subjects, and their respective time slots.
-The system then intelligently analyzes these constraints and generates an optimized timetable that maximizes resource utilization and minimizes conflicts.

-With its user-friendly interface, the system allows for easy input and modification of data, enabling quick adjustments if necessary.
-Additionally, it provides real-time clash detection, ensuring that no overlapping classes or professor allotments occur.

-The Time Table Management System in C is a powerful tool that enhances the productivity and organization of universities, creating a well-structured timetable that meets the institution's requirements while effectively managing resources.
-Its ability to handle complex scheduling tasks and deliver efficient solutions makes it an invaluable asset for any educational institution.
+Time Wizard - Enchanted Time Table Management System

+Welcome to the Time Wizard, an enchanted C-based project designed to weave harmonious timetables for universities.
+With its magical algorithms and user-friendly incantations, the Time Wizard automates the intricate art of scheduling, conjuring clash-free timetables that leave no room for chaos.

+Features of Time Wizard:

+🔮 Sorcery of Constraints: Input various enchantments like available classrooms, professor's mystical availability, subjects, and their elusive time slots.

+🔮 Clash Detection Charm: Fear not, for the Time Wizard wields the power to detect overlapping classes or professor allotments in real-time, vanishing all conflicts.

+🔮 Incantation Interface: With an interface that speaks the language of ease, you can swiftly input and modify data as if casting spells with a flick of your wand.

+🔮 Enchantment Algorithm: The Time Wizard weaves a spellbinding algorithm, crafting optimized timetables that meet the unique requirements of your institution.

+How to Summon the Time Wizard:

+🪄 Invoke your favorite C compiler and compile the source code.
+🪄 Cast the command to run the executable file, and the Time Wizard shall appear.
+🪄 Chant the required constraints through the enchanted interface.
+🪄 Witness the magic as the Time Wizard conjures the most harmonious timetable for your university.
+Note of Caution:

+🚫 Beware of mischievous data input, as it may result in perplexing timetables.
+Approach with care!
+🚫 The Time Wizard is meant for educational purposes and can be customized to fit the unique needs of your mystical institution.